-In the opinion of the Governors, the College complies with the provisions of the Code of Good Governance for English Colleges, excepting that Directors of the College's subsidiary companies are also Governors of the Corporation, and it has so complied since the date of the Code's adoption on 16 March 2016 to the year ended 31 July 2020.
+In the opinion of the Governors, the College complies with the provisions of the Code of Good Governance for English Colleges, excepting that Directors of the College's subsidiary companies are also Governors of the Corporation, and it has so complied since the date of the Code's adoption on 16 March 2016 to the year ended 31 July 2021.
 Prior to this date the College complied with the provisions of the Foundation Code of Governance.
 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-In carrying out its responsibilities it takes full account of The Code of Governance for English Colleges issued by the Association of Colleges in March 2015 (revised May 2019), which it formally adopted on 16 March 2016.
+In carrying out its responsibilities it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in March 2015 (revised May 2019), which it formally adopted on 16 March 2016.
+The Corporation is aware of the revised Code of Good Governance for English Colleges (published September 2021) and notes that there is no expectation that colleges report against the new version until the 2022/23 academic year.